hky365/Global-Data-Sharing-Initiative-/README.md

 ## Data Acquisition

-The data used in this project is hosted in a separate repository.
-Please refer to this particular (https://github.com/MS-DATA-ALLIANCE/COVID19-GDSI2021) respository to access and use the data.
+The data used in this project is hosted in PhysioNet repository, the details of which are given below:

+When using this data resource, please cite:
+Khan, H., Geys, L., baneke, p., Comi, G., & Peeters, L. (2023).
+Patient-level dataset to study the effect of COVID-19 in people with Multiple Sclerosis (version 1.0.0).
+PhysioNet. https://doi.org/10.13026/feem-fn23.

+For further information on the project, kindly refer to this particular (https://github.com/MS-DATA-ALLIANCE/COVID19-GDSI2021) respository.

 ## Contributing